datastructures-js/priority-queue/README.md

 ```

 #### with comparator
-The constructor also accepts a compare callback option to allow using complex comparison logic between queue elements. compare works similar to javascript sort callback: returning a number less or equal 0, means do not swap.
+The constructor also accepts a compare callback option to allow using complex comparison between queue elements. compare works similar to javascript sort callback: returning a number less or equal 0, means do not swap.

 ##### JS
 ```js